Radial perturbations of charged wormholes

 The original EB wormholes are static spherically symmetric solutions.
 However, the inclusion of rotation seems rather relevant from an observational point of view, since rotation is ubiquitous in the universe.
 Rotating EB wormholes were first obtained perturbatively for slow rotation \cite{Kashargin:2007mm,Kashargin:2008pk} and later for rapid rotation \cite{Kleihaus:2014dla,Chew:2016epf}, where, however, closed form solutions have not yet been found \cite{Volkov:2021blw}.

 An intriguing open question concerns the stability of rotating EB wormholes.
-The static EB wormholes possess an unstable radial mode \cite{Shinkai:2002gv,Gonzalez:2008wd,Gonzalez:2008xk,Cremona:2018wkj}.
+The static EB wormholes possess a radial instability \cite{Shinkai:2002gv,Gonzalez:2008wd,Gonzalez:2008xk,Cremona:2018wkj,Xu:2025jad}.
 Therefore, the question is whether the presence of rotation would stabilize these wormholes \cite{Matos:2010pcd}.
 Our previous studies of the radial modes of slowly rotating EB wormholes have hinted at stabilization, since the notoriously unstable mode of the static wormholes became less unstable \cite{Azad:2023iju,Azad:2024axu}.

 However, at the same time a second radial mode evolves from the static EB wormhole, that becomes more unstable with increasing rotation.
 In perturbation theory both unstable modes simply cross.
 But as shown before for rotating EB wormholes in five dimensions, the modes actually merge at a critical value of the angular momentum.
 Beyond, these purely imaginary modes were no longer seen \cite{Dzhunushaliev:2013jja}.